FuelLabs/sway/sway-book/src/documentation/language/functions/associated-function.md

 ## Declaration

-In this example we will take a look at a struct however an enum will work in the same way.
+In this example we will take a look at a struct; however, an enum will work in the same way.

 ```sway
 {{#include ../../../code/language/functions/src/lib.sw:struct_definition}}